UN-OCHA/hid_app2/README.md

 protractor --suite="my-suite-name" src/e2e-tests/conf.js
 ```

+### What to do if it fails during local testing

+* Sometimes the permission prompt for notifications can physically obscure parts of the website UI and cause false negatives.
+Be sure to close it by pressing `Allow`/`Block` shortly after it opens.
+Do not close without choosing an action or it will re-prompt repeatedly after each login.

 ### What to do if it fails on TravisCI

 The tests are prone to random failures on Travis.
 If this happens:

-* manually check on staging to see if you can recreate the problem
+* Manually check on staging to see if you can recreate the problem
-* if you can, fix your code!
+* If you can, fix your code!
-* if you can't, try re-running the tests in Travis and if possible alter the failing test to make it more robust
+* If you can't, try re-running the tests in Travis and if possible alter the failing test to make it more robust

 ### Issues